Post Study Work Visa UK 2025

 It’s important to clarify that the term “Post Graduate Work Permit” is no longer officially used in the UK.
 The Graduate Route Visa has replaced the previous Tier 1 (Graduate) visa and the Tier 2 (General) visa with a restricted certificate of sponsorship for recent graduates.

-Therefore, when discussing the opportunity for international graduates to work in the UK after completing their studies, the current term is Graduate Route Visa.
+Therefore, the current term for the opportunity for international graduates to work in the UK after completing their studies is Graduate Route Visa.

 Duration and Conditions of the Post Study Work Visa